open-contracting/cardinal-rs/docs/contributing/indicators.md

    }
    :::

-   If the field's default value couldn't be set at initialization, you would make it optional.
-For example, if the default value depended on order statistics, like quartiles.
+   If the field's default value couldn't be set at initialization, you would make it optional: for example, if the default value depended on order statistics, like quartiles.

    :::{code-block} rust
    :emphasize-lines: 3